Dental Fillings Baltimore, MD

 While traditional amalgam tooth fillings typically require the removal of healthy tooth structures, composite dental fillings allow your dentist in Baltimore to remove only the decayed area of the tooth.

-Composite dental fillings, also known as “white fillings”, bond directly to the tooth and expand like natural teeth, making them and less likely to cause cracks.
-This tight seal will also prevent bacteria from entering the filling area, threatening the integrity of the tooth.
+Composite dental fillings, also known as “white fillings,” bond directly to the tooth and expand like natural teeth, making them less likely to cause cracks.
+This tight seal will also prevent bacteria from entering the filling area, threatening the tooth’s integrity.

 We can also use inlays and onlays to restore a broken tooth or replace an existing large tooth filling.
 When the damage is not severe enough to require a dental crown, we will recommend an inlay or onlay.
 Inlays and onlays are an excellent alternative to large tooth fillings because they are more durable and natural looking.

-Replacing old fillings can not only improve the integrity of your dental health but provide an instant smile makeover!
+Replacing old fillings can improve your dental health’s integrity and provide an instant smile makeover!

 Dental Filling FAQs